reflectoring/reflectoring.github.io/_posts/2021-10-10-comparison-of-java-http-clients.md

 }
 ```
 Here we are creating the client by instantiating the `CloseableHttpAsyncClient` with default parameters within an extended `try` block.
-After that we start the client.
-Next we are creating the request using `SimpleHttpRequest` and making the asynchronous call by calling the `execute()` method and attaching a `FutureCallback` class to capture and process the HTTP response.
+After that, we start the client.
+Next, we are creating the request using `SimpleHttpRequest` and making the asynchronous call by calling the `execute()` method and attaching a `FutureCallback` class to capture and process the HTTP response.